-We generate revenues within two primary operating segments: our Product equipment sales and service segment and our equipment and personnel leasing service segment.
+We generate revenues within two primary operating segments: our Product equipment sales and service segment and our imaging services segment.
 We are the pioneer developer and a leading manufacturer of medical diagnostic imaging systems, including solid-state gamma cameras for nuclear cardiology and general nuclear medicine applications.
-We also are one of the largest national providers of in-office nuclear cardiology and ultrasound equipment and personnel leasing services to physician practices, hospitals and imaging centers through our Digirad Imaging Solutions, Inc. ("DIS") subsidiary.
+We also are one of the largest national providers of in-office nuclear cardiology and ultrasound imaging services to physician practices, hospitals and imaging centers through our Digirad Imaging Solutions, Inc. ("DIS") subsidiary.

 We were the first to commercialize solid-state nuclear gamma cameras for the detection of cardiovascular disease and other medical conditions.
 Our imaging systems are sold in both portable (i.e., movable) and fixed (i.e., stationary) configurations, and provide enhanced operability, improved patient comfort and can result in lower healthcare costs.
-Our triple-head Cardius[®] 3 XPO system provides significantly shorter image acquisition time when compared to traditional vacuum tube cameras or our single or dual head Cardius[®] cameras.
-Our ergo[TM] imaging system is a large field-of-view general purpose imager featuring a sleek ergonomic (portable) design that offers clinical versatility and high performance.
-The ergo[TM] expands our reach beyond nuclear cardiology into general nuclear medicine with applicability to various disease states.
+Our triple-head Cardius® 3 XPO system provides significantly shorter image acquisition time when compared to traditional vacuum tube cameras or our single or dual head Cardius® cameras.
+Our ergoTM imaging system is a large field-of-view general purpose imager featuring a sleek ergonomic (portable) design that offers clinical versatility and high performance.
+The ergoTM expands our reach beyond nuclear cardiology into general nuclear medicine with applicability to various disease states.
 Our nuclear cameras fit easily into floor spaces as small as seven feet by eight feet and facilitate the delivery of nuclear medicine procedures in a physician's office or an outpatient hospital setting.
-Our new ergo[TM] can be used in the intensive and critical care units, pediatrics, trauma units, patient floors, emergency and operating rooms, women's health or research areas.
+Our new ergoTM can be used in the intensive and critical care units, pediatrics, trauma units, patient floors, emergency and operating rooms, women's health or research areas.

-Through DIS, we offer a convenient and economically efficient personnel and equipment leasing services program as an alternative to purchasing a gamma camera or ultrasound equipment or outsourcing the procedures to another physician or imaging center.
-For physicians who wish to perform nuclear imaging, echocardiography, vascular or general ultrasound tests, or any combination of these procedures in their offices, we provide the ability for them to lease the imaging system, qualified personnel, and related items required to perform imaging in the their own offices and bill Medicare, Medicaid or one of the third-party healthcare insurers directly for those services.
+Through DIS, we offer a convenient and economically efficient imaging services program as an alternative to purchasing a gamma camera or ultrasound equipment or outsourcing the procedures to another physician or imaging center.
+For physicians who wish to perform nuclear imaging, echocardiography, vascular or general ultrasound tests, or any combination of these procedures in their offices, we provide the ability for them to engage our services, which includes the use of our imaging system, qualified personnel, and related items required to perform imaging in the their own offices and bill Medicare, Medicaid or one of the third-party healthcare insurers directly for those services.
 These services are also used by large and small hospitals, multi-practice physician groups, and imaging centers.
-The flexibility of our products and our DIS leasing service allows physicians to ensure continuity of care and convenience for their patients and allows them to retain revenue from procedures they would otherwise refer to imaging centers and hospitals.
-DIS leasing services are primarily provided to cardiologists, internal medicine physicians, and family practice doctors who enter into annual contracts for a set number of lease days ranging from once per month to five times per week.
+The flexibility of our products and our DIS service allows physicians to ensure continuity of care and convenience for their patients and allows them to retain revenue from procedures they would otherwise refer to imaging centers and hospitals.
+DIS services are primarily provided to cardiologists, internal medicine physicians, and family practice doctors who enter into annual contracts for a set number of days ranging from once per month to five times per week.
 We experience some seasonality in our DIS business related to vacations, holidays, and inclement weather.
 Most of the DIS business focuses on cardiac care with an increase in a combination of cardiac and general ultrasound imaging in recent months.
 Many of the physicians who use DIS services are reliant on reimbursements from Medicare and third-party insurers where there has been downward pressure and uncertainty due to factors outside the physicians' control.
 The uncertainty created by the 2010 healthcare reform laws, Congress' continued deferred action on the Sustainable Growth Rate reimbursement factor (which is part of the Relative Value Unit calculation of reimbursements for all medical codes) and other legislation has also impacted our business.
-These chan
+These changes may require further modifications to our business model in order for our physician customers and us to maintain a viable economic model.